·

 24#.
 Integrated Floating Glass Shelves

 Some modern mirrors come with built-in glass or wood shelves, combining storage with reflection in one sleek unit.
-This functional design is a lifesaver for small bathrooms or entryways where space is at a premium.
+This functional design is a true lifesaver for small bathrooms or entryways where space is at a premium.

 25#.
 Mid-Century Shadow Box Mirrors